Skip to content

-Foreign students should still
+Foreign students should remain in migrant cap

 The Migration Advisory Committee (MAC) has published its findings on the effect of international students on the UK economy.
 The report, commissioned by the Home Office, states that: